fahmifareed/DevOps_Tools_BASH/README.md

-# DevOps Tools Installation Script
+# DevOps Tools BASH Scripts Installation Script

 ## Overview
 This script automates the installation of several popular DevOps tools on Linux Ubuntu servers.
 It's designed to help DevOps engineers quickly set up a new environment with all necessary tools available.